 Mulu National Park

 Batu Caves is one of Malaysia’s national treasures and holiest Hindu sites.
 It is a complex giant limestone cave located 13 kilometres/8 miles north of Kuala Lumpur.
 In late January or early February, hundreds of thousands of pilgrims converge on the caves.
-The three main caves that make up Batu Caves are most popular Hindu shrine outside of India.
+The three main caves that makeup Batu Caves are the most popular Hindu shrines outside of India.
 The highlight of the site is a giant statue of a Hindu god, reached by climbing 272 steps to the Cathedral Cave which has outstanding Hindu art.
 Monkeys also enjoy the site and can be seen playing there.

 Sepilok, Sandakan, Borneo

 The Sepilok Forest Reserve is where, on Malaysia vacations, you find the Orang Utan Rehabilitation Centre for orphaned and injured orangutans who are eventually returned to forest life.
 In 2017, there were around 200 living in the reserve.
 At the outdoor nursery, a short walk from the feeding platform, you can watch orphaned toddlers at play.
 You can sit and watch them play and practice their swinging, just one of the skills they need to survive when they return to their rainforest home.
 It is better to get here early in the morning before they are fed and become sleepy.
 Feedings at the platforms are at 10 am and 3 pm and last 30 to 50 minutes.
 Tickets are valid for one day so you can see two feedings with the same ticket.
 Only around two to four of the population will feed at any one time.
 The morning feeding is always more crowded so if you want a quieter experience, try the afternoon.